“Aerodynamically, the bumble bee shouldn't be able to fly, but the bumble bee doesn't know it so it goes on flying

 Shannon Meilak is an award winning Director who refuses to see boundaries.
 Where others see impossibility, Shannon sees opportunity to rise to the challenge.
-After dealing with an unjust welfare system in Australia, Shannon didn’t rock back and forth in a manner akin to ‘Ken Bruce’, but set out to write and direct her first short film ‘Flatline’ (WINNER of BEST HUMOR & BEST GORE at 'Independent Horror Movie Awards', NOMINEE at 'Hollywood South Film Festival', SEMI-FINALIST at 'Small Axe @ Tolpuddle Radical Film Festival' ); a satirical film about an ordinary man, who becomes zombified by his attempt to apply for welfare at CemeteryLink.
+After dealing with an unjust welfare system in Australia, Shannon didn’t rock back and forth in a manner akin to ‘Ken Bruce’, but set out to write and direct her first short film ‘Flatline’ (WINNER of BEST HUMOR & BEST GORE at 'Independent Horror Movie Awards', NOMINEE at 'Hollywood South Film Festival' and SEMI-FINALIST at 'Small Axe @ Tolpuddle Radical Short Film Awards' ); a satirical film about an ordinary man, who becomes zombified by his attempt to apply for welfare at CemeteryLink.

 Whilst studying film and television at Swinburne University, Shannon travelled to India where she was mentored by respected Bollywood filmmakers and produced her first short documentary; 'Highlight and Contour' (OFFICIAL SELECTION 'UNO Film Festival' & 'Miami Indie Fest'), a film that looks at gender bias in the Bollywood film industry.
 She later followed this up with a tour of Italy, where she studied Italian neorealist film.

 Shannon is a quirky and candid filmmaker and isn’t afraid to go where others fear to tread.
 In 2015, she began work on her documentary directorial debut; ‘Beyond the Pointy Hat’ (WINNER at 'Bedford International Film Festival' -Virginia, U.S.A, 'South Shore Film Festival' -New York, U.S.A and 'Virgin Spring Cinefest' -Kolkata, India)

 a uniquely honest and personal look at witchcraft in Australia.